My brother handing sugarcane juice and receiving rabbits (illustration or symbolic).

 Their names?
-Daisy and Shampoo — because one looked like a flower, and the other, like a puff of soapy foam.
+Daisy and Shampoo, because one looked like a flower, and the other, like a puff of soapy foam.

 Back then, I had no idea what I was doing.
 I made mistakes, learned a lot, and built trust with them over time.
-So, if you’re getting your first bunny or already have one and feel lost, this blog is for you.
+So, if you’re getting your first rabbit or already have one and feel lost, this blog is for you.

 1. Rabbits Aren’t Like Dogs or Cats